 The offset is automatically calculated or manually defined as a consistently applied value.
 Auto is the default option.
 Use +/- to select a value.
-Values increase or decrease by up to 191 cm (2000 mm models).
+Values increase or decrease by up to 191 cm for 2000 mm models and up to 497 cm for 5000 mm models.